Skip to content

 Hours: Sunrise to Sunset

-Parking Options: See waypoints / Free
+Parking Options: See waypoints

-It reads "in memory of J. M. Born and his wife _________ Born".
+It reads: "In memory of J. M. Born and his wife _________ Born"

 A = Number of letters in his wife's first name + 4

-STAGE 2 - You are at the final resting place of Miss Lula Almand.
+You are at the final resting place of Miss Lula Almand.
 The first library in DeKalb County was opened by Lula in her private home.
-Lula filled a glass-front case in the living room of her Victorian home with books from her own collection and a few novels donated by her family and friends.
-Only white residents of Lithonia were allowed to borrow books from the library.
-Lula served as librarian until 1914, and also founded the Improvement Club, which focused on beautifying the city of Lithonia.
-In 1928, the library moved into the newly built Lithonia Women's Clubhouse.
-Lula's library bookshelf is housed inside the clubhouse today.
-Currently, Lithonia's city library is located on Church Street on land donated by the Davidson family.
+She filled a glass-front case in the living room of her Victorian home with books from her own collection and novels donated by family and friends.
+Lula served as librarian until 1914 and also founded the Improvement Club, which focused on beautifying the city of Lithonia.

 Looking at the headstone, add the year Lula died to the year she was born.
 Your answer should be a four-digit number.